decoverto/decoverto/README.md

 ## How to use

-Decoverto uses decorators, and requires your classes to be annotated with `@jsonObject`, and properties with `@jsonProperty`.
+Decoverto uses decorators, and requires your classes to be annotated with `@model`, and properties with `@property`.
 Properties which are not annotated will not be serialized or deserialized.

 TypeScript needs to run with the `experimentalDecorators` and `emitDecoratorMetadata` options enabled.